-Home » News » New Pentagon Policy Seeks to Reduce Military Suicide Rate
+Home » News » Pentagon Brandon Act Policy Approved to Reduce Military Suicide Rate

-New Pentagon Policy Seeks to Reduce Military Suicide Rate
+Pentagon Brandon Act Policy Approved to Reduce Military Suicide Rate

 In 2018, Brandon Caserta, the enlisted 21-year-old sailor for whom the act is named, was one of more than 300 active-duty service members who committed suicide that year.
-In 2021, there were more than 500 troops with causes of death listed as suicide.
+In 2021, more than 500 troops with causes of death were listed as suicide.

 According to Stars and Stripes, a military investigation into Caserta’s death concluded a hostile work environment and “belligerent” leadership may have contributed to the sailor’s death.
 Was this sailor afraid to seek help because he felt stigmatized for having mental health issues?